AirBorne04/harmonyhub/packages/client-ws/README.md

 ## Enhancements

 Enhancements over the harmonyhubjs-client package are the following
+* added typings to the harmonyhub response data for easing development with typescript
 * switch to the harmony service running on websockets (compatible to the xmpp version)
 * rewrite to class style
 * replacement of Q library with native nodejs Promises (dep reduction) also means that if you switch from harmonyhubjs-client package to mine you need to adjust how you are dealing with your promises (switch to official spec)